I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_interface_change_notification.md

 Specifies the class of the device interface that has just been enabled or disabled.

-`Size`

-Specifies the size of the structure, in bytes, including the size of the standard first three members plus the event-specific data.

 `SymbolicLinkName`

 Pointer to a Unicode string that contains the name of the symbolic link for the device interface.

-`Version`

-Specifies the version of the data structure, currently 1.

 ## Remarks
 This structure is allocated from paged memory.